Use synthetic division and the Remainder Theorem to find the indicated function value. f(x)=2x3−11x2+7x−5;f(4)

 Synthetic Division

 Synthetic division is a shortcut method for dividing a polynomial by a linear binomial of the form (x - c).
-It simplifies the division process by using only the coefficients of the polynomial, making calculations faster and less error-prone compared to long division.
+It simplifies the long division process by using only the coefficients of the polynomial, making it faster and less error-prone, especially for evaluating polynomials at specific values.

 The Remainder Theorem states that when a polynomial f(x) is divided by (x - c), the remainder is equal to f(c).
-This means evaluating the polynomial at x = c gives the remainder directly, which is useful for quickly finding function values or checking factors.
+This means evaluating the polynomial at x = c gives the remainder directly, which is useful for quickly finding function values without full polynomial evaluation.

-Polynomial evaluation involves finding the value of a polynomial function at a specific input x = c.
-Using synthetic division or direct substitution, you can compute f(c), which helps in understanding the behavior of the polynomial and solving related problems.
+Polynomial evaluation involves finding the value of a polynomial function at a specific input.
+Using synthetic division or direct substitution, one can efficiently compute f(c) for a given c, which is essential for understanding function behavior and solving related algebra problems.